bamame/Final-Assignment---Process-Documentation/README.md

 # 6. Project Acceptance

 ## Objective

-This phase focuses on finalizing the project and ensuring its successful closure.
-Key activities include drafting and reviewing the project closure report, conducting preliminary acceptance, and performing final project acceptance after three months.
-Deliverables include summary, financial, documentation, construction, and system operation reports, providing a comprehensive record of the project's outcomes and readiness.
+The project acceptance phase ensures the successful closure of the project by preparing and reviewing the closure report, validating deliverables through preliminary acceptance, and confirming long-term success during final acceptance.
+It finalizes all documentation and establishes the baseline for future reference.

 ## Key Activities
 - Start: Begin the project closure process.